 Skip to main content

-AI for Literature Review: Complete Guide + Best Tools (2026)
+AI for Literature Review: Tools & Workflow Guide

-Learn how to use AI for literature reviews effectively.
-Compare the best AI literature review tools and get a phase-by-phase workflow for faster, more comprehensive reviews.
+Learn how to use AI for literature review with the best tools and a phase-by-phase workflow.
+Accelerate discovery, screening, extraction, and synthesis.

 By Jet New

-This guide shows you exactly how to use AI for literature reviews: which tools to use, how to use them effectively, and what to avoid.
+This guide shows you exactly how: which tools to use, how to use them effectively, and what to avoid.

 Traditional literature review pain points: